eric-englin-volpe/VE-Tools/README.md

 # VE-Tools

+This tool are designed to be used with the downloadable version of VisionEval.
+To use, download the VE-Tools folder and place into the /tools folder of your local copy of VisionEval.

 ## Folders:
 1. <b>Data Prep</b>: This folder contains files and scripts that help with the data preparation.
 2. <b>Model Run</b>: This folder will support running the VERSPM module.